Long-time soliton dynamics via a coarse-grained space-time method: The bosonized Schwinger model

 \subsubsection{Schwinger positronium}

 An additional hypothesis of interest is the potential existence of a stable Schwinger ``positronium," which we investigate next.

-In the framework of 1+1D field theory, positronium can be understood as a stable bound state of a soliton–antisoliton pair oscillating around one another.
+In the framework of 1+1D field theory, positronium can be understood as a stable bound state of a soliton–antisoliton pair repeatedly passing through each other as they oscillate around a point $x$.
 In the physical 3+1D QED, positronium is not a bound state but rather a two-body resonance with a well-studied finite lifetime~\cite{karshenboim2004precision, badertscher2007}.

 The evolution from two separated solitons to a bound pair is strictly prohibited by the unperturbed SG model.
 This means that when two solitons in the pure SG model collide, they simply pass through each other.
 The solitary wave solutions in that theory are solitons according to the stricter definition of the term~\footnote{In the discussion so far we have not made a distinction between a soliton solution and a solitary wave solution.
 The former is a narrower class of solutions than the latter, that require stricter asymptotic conditions in time.
 For more information see Ref.~\cite{ablowitz1981solitons}}.
 The inclusion of the dynamical mass term $g^2\varphi$, however, breaks the integrability of the SG model and may facilitate the formation of a bound positronium from two initially separated solitons.